Karaj: Bus

 Currently, the total number of buses in Karaj and the suburbs are 1,600 units.
 More than 80 lines serve citizens.

 Preparing Alborz Card can reduce the cost of travel tickets.

 Metro

-Karaj Metro is an efficient way to travel inside the city.
-One line connects west and east of the city (from Karaj Station to Golshahr Station).
-It continues eastward until Tehran.
+The Karaj Metro consists of two lines.
+Line One travels from west to east through the city (from Karaj Station to Golshahr Station).
+It continues eastward to become Line Five of the Tehran Metro.
 On its way to Tehran, it stops at Chitgar park and Azadi stadium.
-The second line of Karaj metro (north to south) is under construction.
+The second line of Karaj metro (north to south) is under construction and opened for limited service in February 2023.